Kariuki62/Hero-Squad/README.md

 # Hero Squad
 ### Author: Kelvin Kariuki

-This is a program that helps a user Encrypt an Decrypt a program.

 ## Getting Started
 Have a review of my Github account and visit the Repository.